yene/Monikers/README.md

 * add play/pause when click on the timer
 * add "A dumb party game
 that respects your intelligence."
-* Rounds
-* secret round 4 rounds (just with your hands - No words, no movement, just a singular noise.)

 # Notes